Recommended test for syphilis screening (reverse algorithm).

 1.1 IV or greater: Positive - Presence of IgG antibody to Treponema pallidum detected, suggestive of current or past infection.

 Seroconversion between acute and convalescent sera is considered strong evidence of recent infection.
 The best evidence for infection is a significant change on two appropriately timed specimens, where both tests are performed in the same laboratory at the same time.
-The Treponema pallidum Antibody (FTA-ABS), Serum, IgG by IFA (0050477) is recommended for follow-up of reactive nontreponemal tests for syphilis, and as a single test in patients suspected of late syphilis.
+The Rapid Plasma Reagin (RPR) with Reflex to RPR Titer or T. pallidum Antibody by Particle Agglutination (2007443) is recommended for follow-up of positive results.
 For CSF specimens, the Treponema pallidum (VDRL) Cerebrospinal Fluid with Reflex to Titer (0050206) test is recommended.

 |Component Test Code*||Component Chart Name||LOINC|